-With finals approaching, it’s hard to avoid tunnel-vision and the looming anxieties about exams and culminating projects.
+With finals approaching, it can be hard for students to avoid tunnel-vision and the looming anxieties about exams and culminating projects.
 A psychology study at the University of Illinois, however, showed that participants who took occasional breaks from their task had an improved sense of focus and memory-retention, versus those who took no breaks.
-Giving your brain a break to re-energize and rest is productive, and it might even boost your grade!
+Giving the brain a break to re-energize and rest is productive, and it might even boost that grade!

-It’s important to take the pressure off, and there are lots of resources on campus which can provide just the type of distraction you need.
+It’s important to take the pressure off, and there are tons of resources on campus which can provide just the type of distractions students need.

 Here are six specific ways to unwind during finals!